you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 still alive after 7-12 months, often with much improved bloodwork results.

-Some of the cats were treated for three years in all.
+Some of the cats were treated for three years in total.

 I first heard about Rubenal in April 2008 from a lady who was participating in